BrunoKaiser/IDIV/programms/readme_programms.txt

 If programms are missing they must be installed, for instance https://zoomadmin.com/HowToInstall/UbuntuPackage/libgtk-3-0 with sudo apt install libgtk-3-0

 It is necessary to make libraries available with export LD_LIBRARY_PATH=/mnt/c/IUP_Linux:$LD_LIBRARY_PATH

+cd /mnt/c/IUP_Linux
+and after this
+./lua54
-./lua54 should work or another Lua version, but require("iuplua") is not possible as described below:
+should work or another Lua version, but require("iuplua") is not possible (Unable to init server: Could not connect: Connection refused) as described below:

 When using a IUP Lua script with graphical user interface components with require("iuplua") in a Linux system on Windows a Xserver is needed to show the graphical user interfaces.
 Otherwise there is an error message as described in